-Because both noise power, N, and amplitude range, ΔV , increase with exposure, C_4 is a strong function of exposure, as illustrated in Figure 9.
+Because both noise power, N, and amplitude range, ΔV , increase with exposure, C4 is a strong function of exposure, as illustrated in Figure 9.
+This makes it useful for measuring low light performance.

 Consistent exposure can be difficult to achieve with autoexposure consumer cameras because their JPEG output files often have "shoulders" in their tonal response (regions of reduced highlight contrast intended to improve pictorial quality by minimizing saturated ("burnt out") highlights).